 Students from various universities, including Howard and Delaware State University, were in attendance.
 The day started with panel discussions focused on different concentrations including a TV Radio and Film, Public Relations, the Tech Industry, and Journalism.
-The panels featured a number of communications professionals ready to answer questions, offer advice, and share experiences of their careers in the communications field.
+The panels featured a number of communications professionals ready to answer questions, offer advice, and share their own experiences of their careers in the communications field.

-The Public Relations Panel titled “Careers In Public Relations What You Really Want To Know,” was just what PR students needed to get inspired.
+The Public Relations Panel titled “Careers In Public Relations: What You Really Want To Know,” was just what PR students needed to get inspired.
 The panel included Jasmine Smith, the Managing Account Supervisor, Public Sector and Government of Ketchum Washington D.C., Tamika Hawkins, Senior Account Supervisor at Edelmen, Na’ima Jenkins, PR and Marketing Associate for Hill+Knowlton Strategies, Joel Payne the vice president of MWWPR and Shazzia Khan, the Global Chief of Staff of Havas Health.

-The panel was moderated by Donna M. Renella the president of ABW solutions, LLC.
+The discussion was moderated by Donna M. Renella the president of ABW solutions, LLC.
 “Looking for a job is a job.
 Hone your skills,” said Renella.
 Panelists offered all types of advice, from what to put on a cover letter to diversity in the industry.

 “I loved it.
 Everyone sitting up there has been in our shoes.
-They know exactly what talking about.
+They know exactly what they are talking about.
 It was so worth waking up at five in the morning,” said Cory Mcgee of DSU, when asked about the panel he attended.

-Following the completion of the panels, students were then given the opportunity to introduce themselves to various companies at the job fair hosted in the Nuseum’s parlors.
+Following the completion of the panels, students were given the opportunity to introduce themselves to various companies at the job fair hosted in the Nuseum’s parlors.
 Organizations like Google, MDRC, Global Strategy Group, and many more were in attendance.

 The fair bustled with opportunity; the room was a sea of resumes and networking.
-Lines began to form as eager students seized their chance to make a first good impression with their dream job.
+Lines began to form as eager students seized their chance to make a good first impression with their dream job.